frob/frob.github.com/content/posts/2016-05-26-semantic-git.md

       1. ```git push -u origin 1.3.x```

   > Notice the new Minor Release comes from the branch of the same name.
 Same is true of Major Releases.
 As soon as it is known that backwards compatibility will be broken, then new Major Release branch should be made.
 Before work is started on a new feature, a new Minor Release branch should be made.

+## Why this works

+The naming convention does the heavy lifting.
+Anyone on the team can look at a branch name like ```1.2.x-checkout-widget``` and immediately know what version it targets and what feature is being built.
+Tags become the single source of truth for what is stable.
+There is no guessing, no spreadsheet of version numbers, and no ambiguity about what is in production.
+The workflow enforces the versioning and the versioning gives the workflow meaning.